Overview

 The letting of a room or rooms in a person’s principal private residence is permissible on an unrestricted basis and is exempt from planning requirements.

 It should be noted that homesharers are currently allowed to sub-let their entire principal private residence (house or apartment) on a short-term basis for a cumulative period of 90 days where they are temporarily absent from their home.
-Where the 90-day threshold is exceeded, change of use planning permission will be required.
+Where the 90-day threshold is exceeded, planning permission for change of use is required.